signalfx/gateway/README.md

 #### prometheus

-You can use the metricproxy as prometheus remote storage.
+You can use the gateway as prometheus remote storage.
 To do this, you will need to specify the port to bind to.
 An example config:

 ```